mahavedalla/mahavedalla/docs/questions/ditthi/Whether the Buddha rejected speculative views beca 1d8e99d0911281f3b04fe7cc6f49569e.md

-# Whether the Buddha rejected speculative views because they were just impractical or also unanswerable?
+Question: Whether the Buddha rejected speculative views because they were just impractical or also unanswerable?
 Answer in Brief: -
  Category: Diṭṭhigata
 Sutta References: MN 63; MN 102